12.13.2022: PHP 8.2.0 was updated to both my WordPress servers.

 phpMyAdmin Homepage

-I just upgraded to 5.1.1.
-They recommended upgrading to 5 from 4.9.x LTS.
+I just upgraded to 5.2.1.
 The phpmyadmin directory is /usr/share/phpmyadmin.
 If you are installing new, create it first.
 You will go into it before running the commands below.
+The phpmyadmin.conf file in /etc/apache2/sites-available has the Let’s Encrypt certificate to access it from https and from a unique port.

 phpMyAdmin allows me a tool to create databases and users with ease.
 I created a sa account and gave root limited access.
 I moved phpMyAdmin off port 80 to another port.
 It required a few basic steps of creating a Sites-Available file and removing the mods-enable configuration.
 Both WP servers are now on this port.